-\paragraph{MLCM pre-training} In the Materials Project database, not all materials have data entries for all modalities (i.e. crystal structure, DOS, and charge density).
-During MLCM training, different datasets were constructed depending on the involved modalities by taking the maximal intersection of data across the involved modalities.
-These datasets have 121915, 89071, and 78461 total materials for the cases of \{crystal structure, charge density\}, \{crystal structure, DOS\} and \{crystal structure, charge density, DOS\} respectively.
-We use the PotNet architecture for the crystal encoder, a transformer-based architecture for the DOS encoder, and a 3D ResNeXt architecture for the charge density encoder.
+\paragraph{MultiMat pre-training} We use the PotNet architecture for the $C$ encoder, a Transformer-based architecture for the $\rho(E)$ encoder, a 3D ResNeXt architecture for the $n_{e}(\rv)$ encoder, and MatBERT~\cite{matbert} (together with a two-layer MLP) for the $T$ encoder.
 Each encoder produces an embedding with dimension $d=128$.
-We use the AdamW optimizer for training, with a cosine-decay learning rate schedule and a linear warm-up schedule of 10 epochs.
+We use the AdamW optimizer~\citep{loshchilov2018decoupled} for training, with a cosine-decay learning rate schedule and a linear warm-up schedule of 10 epochs.
 The peak learning rate is fixed at $10^{-4}$ and weight-decay is fixed at \num{5e-4}.
-We use a batch size of 360 across all pre-training experiments and train for a total of 500 epochs.
-For MLCM pre-training, we use a total of 30 Nvidia V100 GPUs for training in parallel. \paragraph{Fine-tuning for prediction tasks} After pre-training, the crystal encoder is transferred, and a linear head is initialized.
-The model was then fine-tuned for various prediction tasks.
+We use a batch size of 360 across all pre-training experiments and perform pre-training for a total of 500 epochs.

+\paragraph{Fine-tuning for prediction tasks} After pre-training, the $C$ encoder is transferred, and a linear head is randomly initialized.
+The model was then fine-tuned for various material property prediction tasks.